beyondmeh/dotfiles/README.md

       plugged in
     * `colors` - called by the other i3block scripts for "warning", "error", and "success" colors, so the color scheme can be easily changed
     * `cpu` - cumulative cpu utilization across cores.
-Requires [sysstat](http://sebastien.godard.pagesperso-orange.fr/)
+Requires [sysstat](http://sebastien.godard.pagesperso-orange.fr/).
     * `disk` - disk usage
     * `email` - Unread email count for Gmail.
-This one is worth looking at as it's around 15 SLOC, written pure bash, and only depends on `curl` (typical implementations require python/ruby/etc and are around 100 SLOC).
+Around 15 SLOC, written pure bash, and only depends on `curl`.
+Other implementations require python/ruby/etc with additional libraries and are about 100 SLOC.
     * `memory` - RAM utilization
     * `pkgs` - Number of available updates for Arch Linux
     * `volume` - Current volume level, changes icon on mute.